 - If your child/children want a friend to ride the bus home with them, you must first contact the bus driver or transportation director, to have it approved.
 This is due to an increase in afternoon bus riders.
 Upon approval, the friend must also have a signed note from the parents.
 This note must be sent to school for the bus driver the day of the ride.

-- If you child/children attend Dynamite Daycare, or the public library, they will be required to go into the daycare or library before leaving with the parent/grandparent.
-No child will be allowed to go straight from the bus to another vehicle.
+- If you child/children attend Dynamite Daycare, they will be required to go into the daycare before leaving with the parent/grandparent.
+No child will be allowed to go straight from the bus to another vehicle or home.

 - Morning & Afternoon Routes